 The Centers for Disease Control and Prevention (CDC) has produced a useful overview page:

-The World Health Organization (WHO) has produced a questions and answers page:
+The World Health Organization (WHO) has produced a fact sheet:

 Mosquito bite prevention